Student Stephanie Soto, working at KOLD-TV, helped create the first Southern Arizona app for Spanish-speaking news consumers.

 • Systematic improvement.
 The school’s Diversity and Inclusivity Plan outlines what the school is doing to foster diversity and inclusion in the program.

 • Outside of class.
 School clubs enhance the student experience, including student chapters of the National Association of Hispanic Journalists, Native American Journalists Association, National Association of Black Journalists, and Asian American Journalists Association.

 • Listening to students.
 The school surveyed students in October 2016 to assess the climate of diversity and found that most students believe the school supports diverse students, but that the faculty could be more diverse.
-The school also plans to hold a “listening tour” fall 2016 to gather insights and perceptions from students about their experiences in and outside of class.
+The school also held a “listening tour” on Dec.
+2, 2016, to gather insights and perceptions from students about their experiences in and outside of class.

 • Looking at ourselves.
 An assessment of the school’s diversity efforts is provided in our national accreditation self-study.
 See the last 2011-12 re-accreditation report for the school’s progress on diversity and inclusion.
 The school will be up for national re-accreditation in 2017-18.